 Whilst New Zealand has very few large animals, and only one native land mammal (the pekapeka bat) there is a broad bird population.
 New Zealand's most famous bird is, of course, the kiwi.
 And if you're heading to Franz Josef Glacier, you're heading into one of the few places in the country where kiwi are found in the wild.

-Throughout New Zealand, the kiwi is under threat.
-Okarito Forest (just near Franz Josef) is home to the rarest of the world’s five species of kiwi.
-The Rowi is a special little kiwi that is now on the ‘nationally critical’ list.
-It is thought that there are only 400 of this species of kiwi left in the wild.
+Throughout New Zealand, the kiwi is under threat, Okarito Forest (just near Franz Josef) is home to the rarest of the world's five species of kiwi.
+The Rowi is a special little kiwi that is on the 'nationally vulnerable' list.
+It is thought that there are only 450 of this species of kiwi left in the wild.
 Kiwi are vulnerable to the introduced pests that live in Westland, like stoats and rats, who kill the birds and feed on their eggs.
 This small population of Rowi is now battling to survive in the 11,000 hectare Okarito forest and needs all the help they can get.
-Make sure you visit The West Coast Wild Life Centre when you’re in Franz Josef Glacier.
-They have a successful kiwi breed and release programme.
-For most of us, this is the closest we’ll get to a rowi.
+Make sure you visit the West Coast Wildlife Centre when you're in Franz Josef Glacier, they have a successful kiwi breed and release programme.
+For most of us, this is the closest we'll get to a rowi.

 We hope your travels through Westland will involve some kind of interaction with the local wildlife, native or introduced.